Library

 mkDeployment

-Turn a list of deployment modules and some other parameters into the format expected by the nixops4
+Turn a list of deployment modules and some other parameters into the format expected by the nixops4 command, and add a few useful attributes.

 Type